-If you’re planning to visit Dublin but not sure you’ll have the time to get a glimpse of the tourist attractions outside of Ireland’s capital city, here are 9 attractions to see within an hour or less from the city center.
+If you’re planning to visit Dublin but not sure you’ll have the time to get a glimpse of the tourist attractions outside of Ireland’s capital city, here are 9 attractions to see that are not too far from the city.

 The most significant battle in Irish history was fought near the River Boyne at Oldbridge in County Meath on July 1st in 1690.